Skip to main content

 • When milk enters the ducts, it creates high pressure within the breast.

-• Baby’s tongue compresses and releases the nipple rhythmically.
-When the nipple is released this creates a negative pressure in baby’s mouth.
+• Baby’s tongue compresses and releases the nipple in a wave-like motion.
+With their lips creating a seal, the release of the nipple causes a negative pressure in baby’s mouth.

-• Milk moves from the high pressure in mum’s breast to the low pressure in baby’s mouth, baby swallows then compresses and releases the nipple again to repeat the process.
+• Milk moves from the high pressure in mum’s breast to the low pressure in baby’s mouth, baby swallows and repeats the process.

-A Japanese study has shown that the movement of the mandible (jawbone) is different when babies are breast fed vs bottle fed and suggests that more energy is required to breast feed.
+The wave-like motion required for breastfeeding is less obvious when babies bottle feed.
+A Japanese study has shown that the movement of baby’s jawbone is different when they are breast fed vs bottle fed and suggests that more energy is required to breast feed.

 • Both nipple and teat were brought to similar positions in the mouth.